bellemscott/mentorship/docs/schema.md

   end
 ```

- Each match object contains the ids of the mentor and the mentee that are matched.
-Mentors are matches to mentees based on the length of the mentorship they both desire, the major of the mentee and the occupation of the mentor.
+ Each match contains the ids of the mentor and the mentee that are matched.
+Mentors and mentees are matched based on the length of the mentorship they both desire, the major of the mentee and the occupation of the mentor.
 Once the match is created the user can view their matches profile.
-Information such as acedmitic interests, perferred method of contact, and current location can be viewed.
+Information such as area of interests, perferred method of contact, and current location can be viewed.
 From there, the user can choose to accept or reject the match.
 Once a match is accepted the mentee and the mentor can chat.

 ``` xml
  create_table "mentees", force: :cascade do |t|